Colorado Flowers

 Fairy slippers

-Clustered lady slippers (rare)
+Clustered lady slippers (uncommon)

 Bog orchid